andrelkj/GravidadeZero/README.md

       END
 ```

-**Note:** Here all individual list elements a inside the avengers list will be logged into console one by one until there's not more elements available.
+**Note:** Here all individual list elements 'a' inside the avengers list will be logged into console one by one until there's no more elements available.

 ## Keywords

-Append To List allows to add a new element to the list.
+Append To List allows us to add a new element to the list.
 Example:

 ```
 Working with Lists